 [Also Check my Fashion and Personal Q&A post]

 Coming to the outfit, I have never thought satin dresses would look good on me.
 I am obsessed with how this dress fits right on my curves.
 I am convinced that satin dresses are for every body shape.
 You just have to find the well-stitched dress like this one.

 I tried the belt bag trend for the first time by wearing my crossbody bag over my waist.
 I used a rubber band to knot it at the back since I didn’t want to ruin the handles by knotting them.
 You can see the difference in the outfit with the belt bag and the regular mini bag.
 Belt bag breaks up the solid color of the dress and cinched my waistline.
-I love this trend since they are very practical, I love the handsfree and shoulder free idea.
+I love this trend since they are very practical, I love the handsfree free idea.